scotthlee/fairness/README.md

 <img src="https://github.com/scotthlee/fairness/blob/master/img/roc_nolines.png" width="400" height="300"><img src="https://github.com/scotthlee/fairness/blob/master/img/roc_lines.png" width="400" height="300">

 #### Multiclass outcomes
-In our [paper](http://ceur-ws.org/Vol-3087/paper_36.pdf) from the SafeAI workshop at AAAI 2022, we extend the binary approach above to multiclass outcomes.
+In our [paper](http://ceur-ws.org/Vol-3087/paper_36.pdf) from the [SafeAI workshop](https://safeai.webs.upv.es) at AAAI 2022, we extend the binary approach above to multiclass outcomes.
 As before, the solution still uses a linear program to derive the adjusted predictor, but the program's constraints and loss functions change a bit to account for the somewhat expanded definitions of fairness entailed by the added outcome levels.
 Our implementation supports the same functions as above, including plotting:

 <img src="https://github.com/scotthlee/fairness/blob/master/img/strict goal with macro loss.png" width="1000" height="300">

+Notice that in this particular example the optima are not truly optimal--they're a bit inside of the bounding convex hull for each outcome.
+A good solution can be hard to find when the number of outcomes is high, when there's lots of class imblanace, or when the disparities between groups are particularly strong.
+We provide a fairly comprehensive look at these different scenarios in our paper.

 ### Implementation
 Our implementation use two classes, the `BinaryBalancer` and the `MulticlassBalancer`, to perform their respective adjustments.
 Initializing a balancer with the true label, the predicted label, and the protected attribute will produce a report with the groupwise true- and false-positive rates.
 The rest of its functionality comes from the `.adjust()` and `.plot()` methods--see the two classes's [docstrings](balancers/__init__.py) for more info!